 This course prepares the student to apply basic first aid knowledge and techniques to emergencies.
-Terms offered: F. W. S

 CJK0040 - Criminal Justice Firearms

 This course will introduce the student in the use of firearms including handguns and shotguns.
 Safety procedures and ammunition use are covered in lecture format.
 Instruction includes the practical exercises.
 Objectives are addressed as specified by the Criminal Justice Standards and Training Commission.